SapienzaNLP/relik/README.md

 scripts/data/nyt/preprocess_nyt.py data/raw_nyt data/nyt/processed/
 ```

-Please be aware that for fair comparison we reproduce the preprocessing from previous work, which leads to duplicate triplets due to the wrong handling of repeated surfaceforms for entity spans.
+Please be aware that for fair comparison we reproduce the preprocessing from previous work, which leads to duplicate triplets due to the wrong handling of repeated surface forms for entity spans.
 If you want to correctly parse the original data to relik format you can set the flag --legacy-format False.
 Just be aware that the provided RE NYT models were trained on the legacy format.

 ## Retriever